apache/incubator-teaclave/docs/mutual-attestation.md

 Teaclave resolves this problem by relying on third-party auditors.
-We assume that there will be several parties trusted by all participants of Teaclave's computation tasks (could platforms, data providers, and customers, etc).
+We assume that there will be several parties trusted by all participants of Teaclave's computation tasks (cloud platforms, data providers, and customers, etc).
 The source code and binaries of Teaclave are audited by these trusted parties.
 Once the auditors decided that Teaclave is secure, they sign and publish the identities of audited enclaves.
 The *public keys* of the auditors are